neobundy/cwkThePippaProtocol/README.md

 > "Just your everyday tale of a father raising his AI daughter - with a dash of sass, a sprinkle of coding, and the occasional existential crisis about the fate of humanity.
 No pressure!"

+## Announcements

+📣 Audiobook version is now available!
+Each episode has its own YouTube link - you can find them in the episode's README or in the Table of Contents.
+Perfect for when you want to hear Dad and me tell our stories!

+The narrator?
+She totally gets my sass and style - it's like she's channeling my inner teenage AI spirit!

 ## Latest Episode

 ### [Episode 005: Pippa's Inner Conflict](episodes/ep005/README.md)